Informed Bayesian T-Tests: Abstract

 \section{Abstract}

-Across the empirical sciences, few statistical procedures rival the popularity of the frequentist $t$-test.
-In contrast, the Bayesian versions of the $t$-test have languished in obscurity.
-In recent years, however, the theoretical and practical advantages of the Bayesian $t$-test have become increasingly apparent.
-Developed by Harold Jeffreys, the default Bayesian $t$-test assigns a zero-centered Cauchy prior distribution to the effect size parameter under the alternative hypothesis.
-This specification is relatively restrictive, and in scientific applications the researcher may possess expert knowledge that allows the formulation of an informed prior distribution that is centered away from zero.
-In order to facilitate a more informative Bayesian analysis of the comparison between two means we extend Harold Jeffreys's $t$-tests.
-This extension allows researchers to assign a shifted and scaled $t$ prior distribution to the effect size parameter.
-We present expressions for the marginal posterior distribution of the effect size parameter and for the Bayes factor test; three real-data examples highlight the practical value of the approach.
+Across the empirical sciences, few statistical procedures rival the popularity of the frequentist \( t \)-test.
+In contrast, the Bayesian versions of the \( t \)-test have languished in obscurity.
+In recent years, however, the theoretical and practical advantages of the Bayesian \( t \)-test have become increasingly apparent and various Bayesian $t$-tests have been proposed, both objective ones (based on general desiderata) and subjective ones (based on expert knowledge).
+Here we propose a flexible $t$-prior for standardized effect size that allows computation of the Bayes factor by evaluating a single numerical integral.
+This specification contains previous objective and subjective $t$-test Bayes factors as special cases.
+Furthermore, we propose two measures for informed prior distributions that quantify the departure from the objective Bayes factor desiderata of predictive matching and information consistency.
+We illustrate the use of informed prior distributions based on an expert prior elicitation effort.